atsuki-momose/atsuki-momose.github.io/index.md

 # Atsuki Momose

+I am the founder of [Quitee Research](), a research firm focused primarily on developing MPC for blockchain.
+This project is partly supported by a research grant from the [Ethereum Foundation](https://ethereum.foundation/).

+I am also working as a Research Engineer at [Acompany](https://acompany.tech/), a privacy-tech startup based in Japan.
+I am currently working on building a platform for secure and regulation-compliant data collaboration across enterprises, using various privacy techs, such as Trusted Execution Environment (TEE), Multi-Party Computation (MPC), and other cryptographic techniques.

-I am the founder of [Quitee Research]().
-I am also a research engineer at [Acompany](https://acompany.tech/), a privacy-tech startup based in Japan.
-Prior to joining Acompany, I was a research scholar and PhD student in Computer Science at [University of Illinois Urbana-Champaign](https://illinois.edu/).
+Previously, I was a research scholar and PhD student in Computer Science at [University of Illinois Urbana-Champaign](https://illinois.edu/).

-I am also honored to have received the [Tsujii Shigeo Security Paper Award 2022](https://www.jssm.net/news/6808/) and the [Illinois Distinguished Fellowship](https://apps.grad.illinois.edu/fellowship-finder/SearchResult/Fellowship/4683).
+I am honored to have received the [Tsujii Shigeo Security Paper Award 2022](https://www.jssm.net/news/6808/) and the [Illinois Distinguished Fellowship](https://apps.grad.illinois.edu/fellowship-finder/SearchResult/Fellowship/4683).
 I am also selected as a program committee member of [ACM CCS 2024](https://www.sigsac.org/ccs/CCS2024/call-for/call-for-papers.html).

 **[Google Scholar](https://scholar.google.com/citations?user=fl3XtlUAAAAJ&hl=en) / [Twitter](https://www.twitter.com/AtsukiMomose)**